Mo. ° / °

 The Sports Conditioning certificate combines current knowledge and practice in sports conditioning to enable students to develop advanced training programs for athletes.
 Courses include Measurement of Sports Fitness; Muscular Fitness Development; Speed, Agility, and Quickness; and the Science and Practice of Metabolic Conditioning.

-The sport science track is designed to provide sports performance professionals with a comprehensive understanding of key areas in sports data analytics, performance improvement, injury prediction, risk reduction, and tailored athlete development.
-The courses within this track include Sport Science Roles and Responsibilities, Technology and Tools, Statistics in Sport Science, and Applied Data Management.
+The sport science certificate is designed to provide sports performance professionals with a comprehensive understanding of key areas in sports data analytics, performance improvement, injury prediction, risk reduction, and tailored athlete development.
+The courses within this track include Sport Science Roles and Responsibilities, Technology and Tools, and Statistics in Sport Science, and Applied Data Management.

 Student Insights